 “As the region’s leading health plan, we continue to advocate for lower costs and highest quality for our members,” Julie Snyder, a BlueCross BlueShield spokeswoman, said in a statement.

-Immediate Care provides you with an opportunity to put your skills to use, to become a leader in a growing organization and to be appropriately compensated—all this and you can have a life, too.
+Primary Care Plus provides you with an opportunity to put your skills to use, to become a leader in a growing organization and to be appropriately compensated—all this and you can have a life, too.
 We place a premium on innovation, excellence and performance.